 With more girth than length, the Keeper features a humanoid glans with a tapered head, perfect for A-spot stimulation.

 There are some remains of foreskin wrapped around the coronal ridge, and a frenulum on the back connecting the glans to the shaft.
 The shapes are inspired by popular equine and canine features, such as a thick median ring followed by the swell of a veiny faux knot at the base.
-The shaft protrudes from a visible slit, and the large balls are generously textured with fur.
+The shaft protrudes from a visible sheath, and the large balls are generously textured with fur.

 Total length is 21 cm/8.2 in, insertable length is 16 cm/6.3 in.